Chirag-v09/Datasets/README.md

 # Datasets
-Here are some datasets o which I work on
+Here are some datasets on which I worked.